What is 22q11.2 deletion syndrome in children?

 Some children with the syndrome may have behavioral conditions.
 These include autism,

-attention deficit disorder, obsessive compulsive disorder, or anxiety.
+attention deficit disorder, obsessive compulsive disorder, schizophrenia, or anxiety.

 How can I help prevent 22q11.2DS in my child?